Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Introduction

+On another note, our generic class of estimators also allows us to show that a simple modification of $\mPCOrig$ is contained in our general class which allows us to obtain a version of $\mPCOrig$ with guaranteed plug-in FDR control closing the gap on this estimator.

-The paper is organized as follows: Section \ref{sec:setting} presents the statistical setting and {restates} {a classical sufficient} criterion for plug-in FDR control.
-Section \ref{sec:uniform} introduces the new class of estimators, and presents the main mathematical results on plug-in FDR control, followed by some numerical results in Section \ref{sec:example:homogeneous}.
-In Section~\ref{sec:discretestimators} we present approaches for adjusting estimators to discreteness, {and investigate their performance on simulated and real data.
-The paper concludes with a discussion in Section \ref{sec:conclusion}. {Technical details -- including classical results on stochastic and convex ordering-- and further analyses are deferred to the Appendices}.
+The paper is organized as follows: in the remaining of the current section, we present the statistical setting and {restate} {a classical sufficient} criterion for plug-in FDR control.
+Then, Section \ref{sec:uniform} introduces the new class of estimators, and presents the main mathematical results on plug-in FDR control.
+In Section~\ref{sec:discretestimators} we present approaches for adjusting estimators to discreteness, {and investigate their performance on simulated and real data in Sections~~\ref{ssec:simu:discrete} and ~\ref{sec:real:data:analysis}.
+Section~\ref{sec:outlook} sketches some approaches useful for choosing suitable estimators from our new class and Section~\ref{sec:conclusion} concludes the paper. {Technical details including classical results on stochastic and convex ordering, {mathematical proofs} and further analyses are deferred to the Appendices}.